College of Graduate Studies

 3. Revocation of Graduate Faculty membership.

-b.
-Associate Membership
+B. Associate Membership

 1. Qualifications

-3. Demonstrated responsibility in both graduate education and research including continuing scholarly activity.
+iii.
+Demonstrated responsibility in both graduate education and research including continuing scholarly activity.

 2. Duties and privileges of Associate Membership